-Most of all I feel grief and sadness because the damage my body suffered led me, to miscarry six babies including twins at 20 weeks.
-Yes, I ultimately I gave birth to two beautiful children but even during their pregnancies I suffered several threatened miscarriages and extreme anxiety that I would miscarry them also.
-I grieve because I remember miscarrying my first baby in my early teens after a severe beating.
-How do you forgive a man who is forcing you to flush a tiny fetus down the toilet when you do not even quite understand what has just happened?
-I struggled with forgiveness when these memories surfaced.
-All I can see in my mind is blood everywhere.
-Forgiveness really began when the Lord cried with me and told me it was hard for Him to forgive these men too.
-He told me that my father and the other men who had violated me would have to answer to the Father.
-The Lord gave me a vision of my children in heaven-all seven of them.
-This gives me constant and great comfort.
+Most of all I feel grief and sadness because the damage my body suffered led me in my adult years to miscarry 6 more babies including twins at 20 weeks.
+Yes, ultimately I gave birth to two beautiful children, but I suffered threatened miscarriages several times through their pregnancies accompanied by extreme anxiety that I would miscarry them also.
+Grief, because I remembered miscarrying the first baby in my early teens, after a severe beating.
+How do you forgive a man who is forcing you to flush a tiny fetus down the toilet, when you have just miscarried and do not even quite understand what has just happened?
+I struggle with forgiveness when these memories surfaced and all I can see in my mind is blood everywhere.
+Forgiveness really began when the Lord cried with me and He told me it was hard for Him to forgive these men too.
+He told me that my father and the other men who had violated me, would have to answer to the Father.
+The Lord gave me a vision of my children in heaven - all seven of them.
+This gives me constant great comfort.

-Another step in my forgiveness journey came more powerfully when I was watching the film The Mission.
-Rodrigo Mendoza (played by Robert De Nero) had killed his brother and as an act of penance he carried a large net of heavy armour on his back up a mountain escarpment and huge waterfall.
-In the film Rodrigo struggles with the weight on his back and at times nearly falls backwards to his death.
-Towards the top of the waterfall, Rodrigo is exhausted, injured and struggling yet refuses help from an accompanying priest, Father Gabriel (played by Jeremy Irons).
-However, a native comes forward with a large knife and despite Rodrigo's protests, cuts the load from Rodrigo's back.
+Another step in my forgiveness journey came more powerfully when I was watching the film 'The Mission'.
+Rodrigo Mendoza (played by Robert De Nero) had killed his brother and as an act of penance he carried a large net of heavy armor on his back up a mountain escarpment and a huge waterfall.
+In the film Rodrigo was struggling with the weight on his back and at times nearly fell backwards to his death.
+Towards the top of the waterfall, Rodrigo was clearly exhausted, injured and struggling and yet refused help from an accompanying priest, Father Gabriel (played by Jeremy Irons).
+However, a native came forward with a large knife and despite Rodrigo's protests, cut the load from Rodrigo's back.
 The Lord said to me that my unforgiveness was weighing me down like the weight on Rodrigo's back.
 I knew then that I needed to ask Jesus to cut me free.
-The load was killing me and I had the right to live free of this weight.
+The load was killing me, and I had the right to live free of this weight.
 I finally realised what true forgiveness was.
-I forgave, not because my father or the other men deserved it but because I deserved it!
-After the years of hearing this from counsellors it finally got through to me-it finally made sense.
+I forgave, not because my father or the other men deserved it, but because I deserved it!
+The years of hearing this from counsellors finally got through to me - it finally made sense.